How long does it take to get pregnant?

-- Premature Ovarian Insufficiency (POI) - also known as early menopause, this affects 1% of women under the age of 40 and can, sadly, occur in women in their 20s too, however this is rare.
+- Premature Ovarian Insufficiency (POI) - also known as early menopause, affects 1% of women under the age of 40 and can, sadly, occur in women in their 20s too, however, this is rare.

 - Previous infection - Previous or untreated STIs can cause fertility issues.

-- Your general health - having certain medical conditions including thyroid disease, diabetes and asthma can all affect fertility.
+Having certain medical conditions including thyroid disease, diabetes and asthma can all affect fertility.
 Taking certain medications can also interfere with reproductive functions, such as Ibuprofen and aspirin if taken in high doses long-term.
-Certain acne treatments can also cause fertility issues, however these can usually be reversed once medication ceases.
-Other lifestyle factors such as drinking, smoking, drug use and obesity can also have a negative impact on fertility (3,4,5).
+Certain acne treatments can also cause fertility issues, however, these can usually be reversed once medication ceases.
+Other lifestyle factors such as drinking, smoking, drug use and obesity can also harm fertility (3,4,5).

-You can find out more about male and female fertility in our guide.
+You can find out more about male and female fertility in our fertility guide.

 What is the average amount of time it takes to get pregnant?

-Women are more likely to conceive within 1 year if they are under the age of 35 (7):
+Women are more likely to conceive within one year if they are under the age of 35 (7):

 Conception: a timeline

-There are many processes occurring in a woman’s body before, during, and after conception.
-These can be summarised into 3 main steps:
+Many processes are occurring in a woman’s body before, during, and after conception.
+These can be summarised into three main steps:

 - Fertilisation - If the egg is not fertilised by a sperm, it passes out of the body during the woman’s monthly period, along with the lining of the womb.
 If one sperm does make its way into the fallopian tube and burrows into the egg, fertilisation occurs and the egg changes so that no other sperm can get in.
 If the sperm has a Y chromosome, the baby will be a boy.
 If it has an X chromosome, the baby will be a girl.

 - Implantation - Within 24 hours of being fertilised, the egg starts quickly dividing into multiple cells.
-The fertilised egg stays in the fallopian tube for about 3 to 4 days, then moves slowly through the fallopian tube to the uterus, all the while still multiplying.
+The fertilised egg stays in the fallopian tube for about three to four days, then moves slowly through the fallopian tube to the uterus, all the while still multiplying.
 It will then attach to the lining of the uterus.
 This is called implantation.

 Some women have spotting (light bleeding) for 1 or 2 days around the time of implantation, this is normal.
 The lining of the uterus gets thicker and the cervix is sealed by a plug of mucus which stays in place for the whole pregnancy.
 By around 3 weeks, the cells begin to grow as clumps and the baby's first nerve cells have been formed.